ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/09-double-ended-queues.md

 - With normal linked lists we cannot pop from the back
 :::

-The [singly linked list](#linked-lists) allows for direct access from a list node only to the next node in the list.
+The [singly linked list]{.term} (@sec:stacks-implemented-as-linked-lists) allows for direct access from a list node only to the next node in the list.
 A [doubly linked list]{.term}
 allows convenient access from a list node to the next node and also to the preceding node on the list.
 The doubly linked list node accomplishes